 - In Worm, most parahumans' powers are more potent when they are in a similar emotional state to when they had their trigger event.

-- Avatar: The Last Airbender also had a thing about Benders' emotions affecting their bending, and specific states of mind were required for each element.
+- Avatar: The Last Airbender has a thing about Benders' emotions affecting their bending, and specific states of mind were required for each element.
 For instance, Zuko firebends by tapping into his anger.
 Later he discovers that his firebending is stronger when inspired by positive emotions, like a given love and passion for it.
-Conversly Iroh states that a fire bender cna only bend lightning if they are sufficently in control of their emotions and able to seperate them. .
+Conversely, Iroh states that a firebender can only bend lightning if they are sufficiently in control of their emotions and able to separate them. .

-- A large concern in the earlier seasons is Aang's temper as his avatar state is awakened by moments of extreme emotional distress or when his life is in danger turning him into a Person of Mass Destruction and a large focus of his character development is him learning to accept and later control the Avatar state
+- A large concern in the earlier seasons is Aang's temper.
+His Avatar State, which turns him into a Person of Mass Destruction, is awakened by extreme distress or immediate danger.
+A large focus of his character development involves learning to accept and later control the Avatar State.

 - An episode of Teen Titans had Raven and Starfire switch bodies, and each had to learn to use the other's powers.
 This was very difficult for them both, because Starfire's power depended on releasing her emotions and Raven's power depended on her keeping her emotions firmly under control.